ministryofjustice/tsung-wrapper/README.md

-## Snippets Folder
+### The snippets Folder

-This folder contains the snippets - details of requests that are to be made, and will be included in a session.
+This folder contains the snippets.
+Each snippet is one request, either GET or POST, and can be included in a session.

 And example is hit_register_page.yml, inluded as the second snippet in the session file described above.